wfeng5-stat6250/course_questions_wiki/README.md

     proc print data=want;
     run;
 ```

+- Question (SK): what is the default output of frequency procedure?
+- Answer (SK): The FREQ procedure is a descriptive procedure as well as a statistical procedure.
+It produces one-way and n-way frequency tables, and it concisely describes your data by reporting the distribution of variable values.
+You can use the FREQ procedure to create crosstabulation tables that summarize data for two or more categorical variables by showing the number of observations for each combination of variable values.

 \[Chapter 8, Problem 8\]
 - Question (WF): What's the best way to work on continuous values, numeric values and unique values?
 Maybe to sort the data first before perform the frequency distribution?
 - Answer (WF): Recommended.
 By using PROC SORT, you can also do things like create a new data set, subset your data, rename, drop, keep,